561-221-7474

 • Knee tears

-Damages You May Recover for Falling Merchandise Injuries at Home Depot
+Damages You May Recover in Florida for Falling Merchandise Injuries at Home Depot

 Following a Home Depot accident in Florida, there are several different types of damages a victim can recover including: